Why a villa demands different cladding

 A standard residential building is a product of repetition and efficiency.
 A villa is an individual project with custom architectural detailing.
 A villa facade often includes complex corners, deep window reveals, material combinations, and personalized detailing not seen in residential buildings.

 The result: a villa cladding system needs high design flexibility, the ability to handle non-standard geometries, and aesthetic durability over time.
-The accepted standard in luxury Israeli villas today is a combination of Alucobond with stone, or Alucobond with composite wood, with accents of glass.
+The accepted standard in luxury Israeli villas today is a combination of Alucobond with stone, or Alucobond with composite wood.

 Popular design styles in Israel